pocomane/MiSTer_misc/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Goals
+# Features

-The goals of the script are:
+The features of the script are:

-- To be very simple: you can read and fully understand it in minutes
+- It is very simple: you can read and fully understand it in minutes
-- Automatically create wrapper scripts to recall package functionality
+- It automatically creates wrapper scripts to recall package functionality
-- To keep the filesystem clean: all the software is installed the `/media/fat/misc` folder
+- It keeps the filesystem clean: all the software is installed the `/media/fat/misc` folder
 - Each package have a contained repository on github
 - The packages are distributed by github Release pages
-- Simple and multiple packages formats
+- It supports multiple, simple packages formats

 Work in progress : TODO : automatic boot script ?